Keep Seafood Top of Mind after Lent

 To achieve this, she suggests printing a separate menu page or insert for specials or seafood creations to emphasize the rare opportunity.
-Instead of listing “market price,” which sounds expensive, call it your live lobster special and talk about the fishing method, the ocean of origin and the limited time availability to add some romance to the dish.
+Instead of listing “market price,” which sounds expensive, call it your Live Lobster Special and talk about the fishing method, the ocean of origin and the limited-time availability.
 And, because you’re using a separate page, you can change the description, the ingredient list and the price as needed.

 Don’t limit this practice to exotic seafood, Lawnzak notes.
-Listing the name of the beer used in your beer-battered fish, describing the origin of the seasonings or explaining about the chef’s cooking technique can help tell a story unique to your operation that boosts sales.
+Listing the name of the beer used in your beer-battered fish, describing the origin of the seasonings or explaining the chef’s cooking technique can help tell a unique story, boosting sales.

 Think healthy, think seasonal

 For diners looking to cut calories or eat omega-3 rich selections, seafood is a great choice.
-According to the Alaska Seafood Marketing Institute, 50 percent of casual dining customers say they eat fish and seafood because it’s good for them, and 72 percent of those who eat more seafood than two years ago do so for health reasons.
-Ostrander points to the Alaska Seafood Swap Meat campaign as a way to capitalize on this “better for you” approach by substituting seafood for red meat on the menu:
+Schievink points to the Alaska Seafood Swap Meat campaign as a way to capitalize on this “better for you” approach by substituting seafood for red meat on the menu.

-Seafood is always in season, Ostrander says, but varieties such as lake perch, walleye and Great Lakes whitefish are best during the summer fishing months.
+Seafood is always in season, Schievink says, but certain varieties are best during certain months.
 That’s a good reason to pair fish offerings to the season.
 Lighter fish and seafood salads are popular choices during the summer months, while fried fish and heartier entrees are more popular during cooler months.

 Dive into sustainability and versatility